Reducing Database Size

 Recovering Physical Disk Space

-A database restore does a full physical rewrite of the database.
-It compresses the database to contain just the current records.
-It also fully optimizes the physical placement of files on the actual hard disk to maximize the performance of disk read operations.
+Creating and restoring a database backup reduces the physical disk space used by your database.
+This process performs a full physical rewrite of the database, compressing it to contain just the current records and optimizing the physical placement of files on the actual hard disk to maximize the performance of disk read operations.

-In the Mendix Portal, you can create and restore a backup on your app’s Backups page.
-For more information, see Creating a Backup.
+In the Mendix Portal, you can create and restore a backup on your app's Backups page.
+For more information, refer to Creating a Backup.

 Summary